DHBern/HistFalk-OralHistoryArchive/README.md

 Jekyll is a static Site-Generator, which means all the components must be added before building the site.
 Therefore it is essential to run the backend module.
 For further information please reference the [documentation](doc/Documentation.md#Backend).
-The backend module must be run before building the website.
+To run the backend module:

 1. Change into backend directory: `$ cd OH-Archive/backend`
-2. Produce the posts from Omeka API by running `$ nocde generate-md-files.js`
+2. Produce the posts from Omeka API by running `$ node generate-md-files.js`

 ### Frontend